Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Introduction

 Galactic thermal dust emission was observed to be tightly correlated with the $21\,\cm$ \HI emission in low \HI column density regions~\citep{Boulanger:1996, Boulanger:1988}.
 For this reason, the \HI emission map is often used as a tracer of the dust emission within a template-fit approach to separate it from the CIB anisotropies~\citep{planck-XVII:2014, adak2024mnras} and study its spectral energy distribution.
-Several other attempts have been made to obtain a clean map of CIB anisotropies by taking advantage of the full velocity coverage ($|v_{LSR}| < 600 \kms$) of $21\,\cm$ \HI observations~\citep{planck-XXIV:2011, Lenz:2019, Fiona:2024}.
-The dust-CIB separation using the template-fit approach however becomes challenging when the zero-level of the sky background is unknown and there are significant variations in the dust emissivity at high Galactic latitudes.~\cite{planck-VIII:2013} has used a constant dust emissivity at very low \HI column density regions ($\NHI < 2 \times \hiunit$) to set the zero level of the \Planck intensity map at $857 \GHz$. \Planck $857 \GHz$ was then used as a reference to set zero level of all other \Planck HFI intensity maps.
-More recently,~\cite{adak2024mnras} generalized this approach by fitting pixel-dependent dust emissivity and a global offset using the Galactic \HI template within a Bayesian inference framework.
-The separation between dust and CIB can be performed at the power spectrum level, where the \NHI power spectrum is used as a tracer of the dust power spectrum and subtracted from the total map to estimate the CIB power spectrum~\citep{Mak:2017,viero2019apj}.
-Another model-independent approach used the Generalized Needlet Internal Linear Combination method that employs spatial information of the CIB in terms of its angular power spectrum to disentangle dust emission from CIB anisotropies~\citep{planck-XLVIII:2016}.
+Several other attempts have been made to obtain a clean map of CIB anisotropies by taking advantage of the full velocity coverage ($|v_{LSR}| < 600 \kms$) of $21\,\cm$ \HI observations~\citep{planck-XXIV:2011, Lenz:2019, Fiona:2024}, where $v_{LSR}$ is the velocity of the \HI gas measured in the local standard of rest frame.
+The dust-CIB separation using the template-fit approach, however, becomes challenging when the zero level of the sky background is unknown and there are significant variations in the dust emissivity at high Galactic latitudes.~\cite{planck-VIII:2013} used a constant dust emissivity in very low \HI column density regions ($\NHI < 2 \times \hiunit$) to set the zero level of the \Planck intensity map at $857 \GHz$. \Planck $857 \GHz$ was then used as a reference to set the zero level of all other \Planck high frequency instrument (HFI) intensity maps.
+More recently,~\cite{adak2024mnras} generalised this approach by fitting a pixel-dependent dust emissivity and a global offset using the Galactic \HI template within a Bayesian inference framework.
+The dust and CIB can be separated at the power spectrum level, where the \HI power spectrum is used as a tracer of the dust power spectrum and subtracted from the total map to estimate the CIB power spectrum~\citep{Mak:2017,viero2019apj}.
+Another model-independent approach used the generalized needlet internal linear combination method, which employs spatial information of the CIB in terms of its angular power spectrum to disentangle dust emission from CIB anisotropies~\citep{planck-XLVIII:2016}.